the-utd/Themeplify/README.md

 Basic commands for work with your theme:

-`yarn build` - Build files
+`themeplify build` - Build files

-`yarn deploy` - Build and deploy files
+`themeplify deploy` - Build and deploy files

-`yarn start` - Build, deploy and watch files
+`themeplify start` - Build, deploy and watch files

-`yarn watch` - Watch files
+`themeplify watch` - Watch files

-`yarn server` - Run Proxy server for the theme
+`themeplify server` - Run Proxy server for the theme

-`yarn download` - Download theme files
+`themeplify download` - Download theme files

-`yarn zip` - Archives the project
+`themeplify zip` - Archives the project

-**Using global install you also able to use `create` command to create new project in empty directory:**

 `themeplify create [archive]` - Create new project from scratch.
 You can also pass additional param `archive` - link to zip archive to use your own boilerplate.
 Default boilerplate: https://github.com/the-utd/Themeplify-Theme.